Number of Burials: A total of 1,994 persons are thought to be buried in the two

 nameless throughout his 38 year hospitalization.

-Veterans: There have been numerous veterans from WWI, WWII, the Spanish-American
+Veterans: There have been 80 veterans from the Civil War, WWI, WWII, the Spanish-American

-are buried in the cemeteries but, due to inadequate records and the inability of
+other veterans are buried in the cemeteries but, due to inadequate records and the

-some veterans to identify themselves, they remain undocumented.
+inability of some veterans to identify themselves, they remain undocumented.
+For

 This information is taken from a variety of sources including the Hospital Death